Tuesday, 14 October 2008

 In the early '60s, I used to work at Monk's Farm petrol station during holidays and at weekends.
 The owner Mr Lyons also ran the beach garage for a short while.
 His brother Alf used to run a driving school.
 I remember the foundations for that station being dug and seeing them flood at high tide.
 That part of Lancing, just North of the police station, is actually below the high water level even though it is about a mile from the sea.

-My own driving lessons were courtesy of Mill Road driving school.
+My own driving lessons were courtesy of Mill Road Driving School.
 That was run by another enterprising young lady who once owned the nurseries which were then redeveloped into the Norbury estate of bungalows.
 She was one of the regular dog walkers who would pass by the rear of our house in Ring Rd.
 One old dear had a dog called Kiltie.
 I mistook her summoning her dog and she was henceforth known to us as the 'Filthy lady'.
 Another dog walker would come past at 1 pm and I called her the 1 o'clock jump after the Benny Goodman hit of the '40s.
 Both parents collapsed with laughter.
 It wasn't until many years later did I realise the significance of my comment

 .